dimfeld/website/posts/swr_with_xstate.md

 </div>

-> The code for this post is in [this Github repository](https://www.github.com/dimfeld/swr-xstate).
+> The code for this post is on [Github](https://www.github.com/dimfeld/swr-xstate).
 If you’re already familiar with the concept of SWR, feel free to skip down to the [design section](#overview-of-the-design).
-And if you just want to get to the state machine part, go to [the Implementation](#implementation).
+And if you just want to get to the state machine part, go to [the implementation](#implementation).
 Otherwise keep reading!

 # What is SWR and Why is It Useful?